rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 Now in *src/main.rs*, we need to bring in the code that's now in *src/lib.rs* through `extern crate greprs`.
-Then we need to add a `use greprs::Config` line to bring `Corfig` into scope, and prefix the `run` function with our crate name as shown in Listing 12-13:
+Then we need to add a `use greprs::Config` line to bring `Config` into scope, and prefix the `run` function with our crate name as shown in Listing 12-13:

 <figure>